gh-tom-schmidt/vfeed/README.md

 # vfeed
-V-FEED : Video Frame Extraction &amp; Editing for Deep-learning
+V-FEED : Video Frame Extraction and Editing for Deep-learning